cliffordp/cliff-wp-plugin-boilerplate/README.md

 The Boilerplate can be installed directly into your plugins folder "as-is".
 You will want to rename it and the classes inside of it to fit your needs.

-* Copy wp-plugin-name to your plugin's directory and rename it to your plugin's name
+* Go to your *wp-content/plugins* directory, copy this *cliff-wp-plugin-boilerplate* repository/directory here, and rename it to your new plugin's directory
-* Perform a find and replace at the project level as follows:
+* Perform a *case-sensitive* search and replace at the project level as follows:
+    1. If directly copied, rename `cliff-wp-plugin-boilerplate` to `your-plugin-name`. **This is your new plugin directory.**
-    1. Find the text `wp-plugin-name` and replace with `your-plugin-name` in all files.
-This **must** match your plugin directory and its text domain.
+    1. Find the text `wp-plugin-name` and replace with `your-plugin-name` in all files
     1. Find the text `wp_plugin_name` and replace with `your_plugin_name` in all files
     1. Find the text `WordPress Plugin Boilerplate` and replace with `Your Plugin Name` in all files
     1. Find the text `WP_Plugin_Name` and replace with `Your_Plugin_Name` in all files (the *namespace*)